(Las Brujas de Zugarramurdi)

 In Madrid, Jose Fernandez and his friend Antonio conduct an armed robbery of a jewellery story disguised as street performers.
 However, this goes wrong and they are forced to escape in a taxi.
 Jose has also taken with them his young son Sergio because he does not want to give up any of his visitation days.
 Fleeing police pursuit as they head to the French border, they detour off the road and eventually come to the village of Zugarramurdi.
 The taxi driver Manuel is fearful because Zugurramurdi is the legendary village of the witches.
 In the village, they come to the house of Graciana Barrenetxea and are made prisoner by the witches to be sacrificed, while Sergio is selected as the Chosen One.
 As Jose’s wife Silvia and pursuing police also arrive, Jose finds love with the witch Eva.

 Witching and Bitching was the thirteenth film from Spanish director Alex de la Iglesia.
 De la Iglesia made his directorial debut with the gonzo science-fiction film Accion Mutante (1993) and has since gone onto make a regular output of films, most of which are dark comedies.
 These include a number of genre films such as the End Times comedy The Day of the Beast (1995), Perdita Durango/Dance with the Devil (1997), a dark road movie about an outlaw sorcerer, the genre black comedies Common Wealth (2000) and Ferpect Crime (2004), the ghost story Films to Keep You Awake: The Baby’s Room (2006), the mathematical murder mystery The Oxford Murders (2008), the sf tv series Pluton B.R.B.
-Nero (2008-9), the circus psycho-thriller A Sad Trumpet Ballad (2010), and The Bar (2017) with a group of strangers trapped inside a bar during the outbreak of a deadly infection and and the occult and deviltry tv series 30 Coins (2020- ) and Venecia Frenia (2021) about tourists being stalked in Venice.
+Nero (2008-9), the circus psycho-thriller A Sad Trumpet Ballad (2010), The Bar (2017) with a group of strangers trapped inside a bar during the outbreak of a deadly infection and and the occult and deviltry tv series 30 Coins (2020- ) and Venecia Frenia (2021) about tourists being stalked in Venice.